G2G3Digital/substeps-api/README.md

 [DEPRECATED] substeps-api [![Build Status](https://travis-ci.org/G2G3Digital/substeps-api.svg)](https://travis-ci.org/G2G3Digital/substeps-api)
 ============

 The substeps-api repository has been merged into one with other core Substep libraries.
+No more pull requests on the repository will be accepted.

 So the new home is [substeps-framework](https://github.com/G2G3Digital/substeps-framework) which now contains:
  * substeps-api